prognikos/appdev/README.md

 	screen.c		contains screen manipulation functions
 	screen.h		contains constant definitions and fucntion declarations of screen.c
-	comm.c			contains sendpost function for sending information for example to a URL comm.h			contains defintions and function declaration of comm.c makefile		contains linking rules, compiling rules, cleaning rules and archiving rules.
-Also some .o files and the name of the executable programm after the make command. testcurl.c		contains a main function of CURL and a URL definition. testscreen.c	contains the main function of our programm.
+	comm.c			contains a function that sends a POST-request. comm.h			contains defintions and function declaration of comm.c makefile		contains linking rules, compiling rules, cleaning rules and archiving rules.
+Also some .o files and the name of the executable programm after the make command. testcurl.c		contains a main function of CURL and a URL definition. testscreen.c	contains the main function of our programm, which draws animation and some information.
+	main.c			contains the logics of our application

 5. Copyright
 	This application follows GPLv2 copyright.

+6. Contact information
+	You can contact me at e1900282@edu.vamk.fi